 Risk Area Potential Impact Mitigation Strategic risk Technological advances including artificial intelligence reduce the commercial viability of the Group's methodology The Group positions itself as "the most predictive" provider of information to support creative and marketing decisions.
 Currently a combination of real-life panel respondents and System1's methodology achieves this goal.
 Our S1 Futures programme includes an exploration into how AI could transform predictive research.
-The Group does not compete effectively in the largest and faster-growing markets The Group formally reviews product and geographic markets as part of its regular strategy review.
+The Group does not compete effectively in the largest and fastergrowing markets The Group formally reviews product and geographic markets as part of its regular strategy review.
 We have upweighted our presence in the US to reflect the significant opportunity in that market and are relaunching Test Your Innovation in order to improve our performance in the largest of our chosen product markets.
 Operational risk An outage or other technical issues on our survey platform results in delays in delivering customer projects All our services are hosted on a secure external cloud infrastructure with multiple failover options.
 We continuously monitor system availability and endeavour to alert the customer to any delays on the rare occasions where there is disruption.
 A reduction in panel data quality affects the company's reputation with key customers We conduct both operational and strategic reviews of respondent quality in close collaboration with our approved panel suppliers and can switch provider where required via our platform API.
 A cyber-attack causes a material breach to our infrastructure Our business does not ordinarily hold non-employee personal data.
 Any personal data of clients' or suppliers' employees is held by System1 in compliance with the applicable legislation.
 We have invested in our controls (including penetration tests), processes and IT infrastructure and have held ISO 27001 accreditation covering information security since 2019.
-The volume of change initiatives could lead to a loss of operational control All change initiatives are subject to project governance, and development is run on an "agile" methodology.
+The volume of change initiatives could lead to a loss of operational control All change initiatives are subject to project gover- nance, and development is run on an "agile" meth- odology.
 The Executive Team reviews operational performance regularly providing early warning of potential deviations from plan.
-The Board reviews operational performance monthly and strategic direction regularly and when appropriate. • A subsidiary incurs substantial losses The Group operates a highly centralised model with minimal delegation of financial authority below the Executive Directors.
-All bank payments and transfers have to be authorised by Group Finance.
+The Board reviews operational performance monthly and strategic direction regularly and when appropriate.
+Financial risk Failure to manage credit, currency, market, interest rate or liquidity risk expose the Group to losses Due to the straightforward nature of the business, its international cost base, the Group's strong balance sheet, and the fact that most of the Group's customers are large, credit-worthy organisations, foreign exchange and credit risks have historically proved to be modest.
+Further information is given in Note 8 to the financial statements.